BenSturgeon/HumanAgencyBench_private/README.md

-# Agency Evals
+# Agency Evaluation

-The purpose of this project is to operationalise conceptions of agency and to develop methods for testing the degree to which different LLMs enhance or diminish user agency based on several evaluation criteria.
+The purpose of this project is to operationalize agency theories and test the degree to which different LLMs support or reduce human agency.

 ## Setup